iotaledger/one-click-tangle/hornet-mainnet/README_AWS.md

 The identity of your node is automatically generated and configured.
 You can find your Node P2P keys and identity in the `p2pidentity.txt` file.

 You can add new peers when installing (`-p` option), or later, by login into the dashboard, and then through the "Peers" menu.
+When installing, if no peer is specified then [autopeering](https://hornet.docs.iota.org/post_installation/peering/#autopeering) will be enabled, and your peers will be automatically discovered and configured.

 NB: Another option is to add a peer through the `config/peering.json` file as described [here](https://hornet.docs.iota.org/post_installation/peering.html).
 In that case you will need to first stop Hornet, then edit the file and finally start Hornet again.